openbabel/documentation/GUI/GUI.rst

 Example files
 ~~~~~~~~~~~~~

-There are three chemical files in the executable folder to try out:
+In the Windows distribution, there are three chemical files included to try out:

 * **serotonin.mol** which has 3D atom coordinates
-* **oxamide.cml** which is 2D and has a large number of properties that will be seen when converting to sdf
+* **oxamide.cml** which is 2D and has a large number of properties that will be seen when converting to SDF
 * **FourSmallMols.cml** which (unsurprisingly) contains four molecules with no atom coordinates and can be used to illustrate the handling of multiple molecules:

-    Setting the output format to smi (which is easy to see), you can convert only the second and third molecules by entering ``2`` and ``3`` in the appropriate option boxes.
+  Setting the output format to SMI (which is easy to see), you can convert only the second and third molecules by entering ``2`` and ``3`` in the appropriate option boxes.
 Or convert only molecules with C-O single bonds by entering ``CO`` in the SMARTS option box.